GaryBell1905793/CDNS/README.md

 Added detailed comments for clarity - v5.2.0
-Updated dependencies to latest versions - v1.0.3 Updated README with new instructions - build 799
+Updated dependencies to latest versions - v1.0.3 Updated README with new instructions - build 799 Updated README with new instructions - build 942